Lallians/skippy/README.md

 - Auto-wire a git repo at project creation
 - Skippy still uses some hard coded paths, like the projects path.
 Let's put some conf variables.

+## Known quirks
+- At project initialization, Mutagen has to sync the files from container to the host machine: this process takes time.
+- When something breaks, Skippy will continue its duty and might perform unwanted actions: we must perform some checks here and there to prevent that.

 ## Project structure breakdown
 ```
 docker_path # The path of your docker containers